GDUngureanu/small-steps/README.md

 The application uses Vue 3's Composition API and follows component-based architecture.
 Each page section is organized in `src/components/[name]/` with:

-- `template.vue` - Main component template
+- `ComponentName.vue` - Main component
 - `suggestions.json` - Interactive checklist data (where applicable)

 ## Deployment